cjuliani/Object-based-Neuro-Fuzzy-Clustering/README.md

 - Object clustering framework using latent variables of trained fully convolutional neural networks.
 - The framework categorizes objects in an unsupervised manner for pattern discovery.

-`Paper under review.
-Code source to be published soon.`

 | ![sample](https://raw.githubusercontent.com/cjuliani/tf-object-neuro-fuzzy-clustering/main/sample.PNG) |
 |:--:|
 | *Example of an RGB micro-photograph of mineral grains with corresponding annotations (A) (morphological erosion applied; background in white) and pixel predictions (P).
 Scanning-Electron-Microscope Backscatter images indicated three different minerals in this sample: grains marked by black squares are mostly apatite grains, yellow dots are monazites, and unmarked grains are zircons.*